The Incredible Hulk Returns: Plot

-Dr. David Banner has been gainfully employed at the Joshua-Lambert Research Institute (as David Bannion) where he and a team of scientists are putting the final touches on a Gamma Transponder.
-The Transponder's public purpose is as an energy source, but Banner has secretly incorporated a secondary function which he intends to use to cure the gamma alteration which transforms him into the Hulk.
+Dr. David Banner has been gainfully employed at the Joshua-Lambert Research Institute (as David Bannion), where he and a team of scientists are putting the final touches on a Gamma Transponder.
+The Transponder's public purpose is as an energy source, but Banner has secretly incorporated a secondary function which he intends to use to cure the gamma alteration that transforms him into the Hulk.
 He has not changed into the Hulk for two years, having met a young widow, Maggie Shaw, with whom he is romantically involved; focusing his thoughts on Shaw allows him to fight back transformations.
 By chance, he is recognized by a former student of his, Donald Blake.
 Blake reveals that, on an expedition in Norway, he was bound into possession of a magical hammer containing the soul of Thor, an immortal Viking warrior banished from Valhalla and reluctantly compelled to serve Blake, and can summon Thor by speaking Odin's name.
 Frustrated by Thor's brutish and moralistic character, Blake wants Banner's advice on severing their bond.
-Thor is summoned and bullies Banner until he turns into the Hulk, who contends with Thor, leaving the lab severely damaged.
+Thor is summoned and bullies Banner until he turns into the Hulk.
+The Hulk battles Thor, leaving the lab severely damaged.

 In the morning, Banner scolds Blake for setting back his experiment and demands that he make amends.
 While ordinarily he leaves the area when the Hulk is sighted, Banner is confident enough that the Transponder will cure him to risk staying.
 He advises Blake to speak to Thor to learn more about their bond.